 Ideal Goldridge soil, healthy, mature vines, warm days balanced with cool nights and a grower who has been working the land since 1982 all contribute to Robert Parker’s assessment of the vineyard as “… one of the great grand cru Chardonnay sites in California.”
 The Charles Heintz vineyard, planted in 1982, has 25 acres of clone 4 Chardonnay.
 In 2017, vines leapt into action with replenished water tables after years of drought.
 Early vegetative growth was strong, but not excessive, and crop yields were moderate.
 Warmer summer temperatures ended up compressing harvest for most producers.
 The coast was relatively protected from strong heat waves and delivered typical acid-driven fruit with great phenolic ripeness.

-Grapes are hand-sampled and harvested at ideal ripeness, cold-soaked for a few days, fermented with yeasts indigenous to the vineyard, and ultimately pressed and barrelled into a selection of the winery’s favourite French cooperages.
+Grapes are hand-sampled and harvested at ideal ripeness, cold-soaked for a few days, fermented with yeasts indigenous to the vineyard, and ultimately pressed and barreled into a selection of the winery’s favourite French cooperages.
 Fermented in used French oak.
 Aged 12 month in French oak, 30% new